systopia/Contact-Update-Queue/docs/processing-change-requests.md

 ## Data Processing Handlers

+Each handler defines its very own user interface of the to-be-updated values and offers different options for user interaction or confirmation.

-Each configured data processing handler will now list the changes it can process.
+Most of the standard data processing handlers will list the changes they can process.
 For each field requested to be changed, the following values will be
 shown: